 General Props – $5.50 to $23 a prop

 Pets, golf clubs, luggage, tennis racquets, and any other accessory allows for background extra to get a pay bump.
 Typically these pay bumps depend upon how large of a prop it is.
-For instance, a pet pay bump is $23/day while a purse pay bump is only $5.50.
+For instance, a pet pay bump is $23/day, while a purse pay bump is only $5.50.

 While union background extras get paid for all of these pay bumps, it is also generally assumed that non-union background extras will receive pay bumps, but at a discounted rate.

 What do you think?
-Share with us your thoughts in the comments below!
+Share your thoughts with us in the comments below!